MiguelMSUB/Final_project/technology.md

 Supervised learning is a process of providing input data as well as correct output data to the machine learning model.
 The aim of a supervised learning algorithm is to find a mapping function to map the input variable(x) with the output variable(y).

-In the real-world, supervised learning can be used for Risk Assessment, Image classification, Fraud Detection, spam filtering, etc
+We have chosen supervised machine learning because in the real-world, it can be used for risk assessment, image classification, fraud detection, spam filtering, etc.

-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is .
+We will split the dataset into training and testing sets and then create a logistic regression model with specified arguments for solver, max_iter, and random_state.
+Besides that we’ll also use a random forest algorithm to sample the data and build several smaller, simpler decision trees.

 ## Dashboard

-We will use Tableau to transform our data into an engaging story for any audience.
+We will use Tableau public to transform our data into an engaging story for any audience.
 We will also integrate D3.js for a fully functioning and interactive dashboard.
+With Tableau public we can create and share publicly our data visualizations easy and free.